rodrigodadam/scrum-master-quiz/README.md

 - For Players:
   1. Just OPEN AND PLAY, User Friendly designed to be easy to play the game
 - For Developers Only:
-  1. Weel designed and structured to be easy to modify the game for new porposes
+  1. Well designed and structured to be easy to modify the game for new porposes
   1. All questions are in a JSON file

 ### Features Left To Implement

-- Pop-up before Start the Game to insert the Player Name before games start
+- Pop-up before Start the Game to insert the Player Name before game starts
 - Block right click in all pages
 - Use a Host DB to prevent players cheat the game score